 ECN6310 - MODERN ECONOMETRICS FOR BUSINESS

 Using an experiential learning approach, this course equips you with a wide variety of modern tools in prescriptive analytics, from business experiments to regression discontinuity, to give you the power to evaluate business strategies and policies.
 The course also covers extensive anatomy of regressions, hypothesis testing, Monte-Carlo simulation, and time series analysis and forecasting with a hands-on approach using applications from the world of business.

 Pre-req for MBA students: MBA students will be required to review approximately 6 hours of pre-work videos.

 ECN7200 - MANAGERIAL ECONOMICS

-Managerial Economics (MICRO) - This course provides a framework for systematic analysis of consumer and firms choices in light of global market dynamics to create and capture value given the firm's and industrys market structure.
+MANAGERIAL ECONOMICSECN7200 Managerial Economics Managerial Economics (MICRO) - This course provides a framework for systematic analysis of consumer and firm's choices in light of global market dynamics to create and capture value given the firm's and industry's market structure.
 This framework is used to explain firm adjustment to changes in market conditions, as well as to changes in government policies and laws.
 While the course focuses on understanding how the value of the firm can be increased, it also addresses broader questions of efficiency, equity and sustainability.

-ECN7201 - INTER MACRO AND BUSINESS ENVIR ANALYSIS
+ECN7201 - INTERNATIONAL MACROECONOMICS AND BUSINESS ENVIRONMENT ANALYSIS

 ECN7500 - MANAGERIAL ECONOMICS: COMPETING TO WIN